 The soaring popularity of Instagram as a social medium in Brazil made an interesting impact on Open Education Practices.
 Instagram Lives were broadcast by teachers, parents and even students trying to expose their learning practices and exchange ideas with others through hashtags.

-These broadcasts went beyond online lessons and transformed also into debates, thanks to the fact that on Instagram the user can start an IGTV (Instagram TV) broadcast and invite another user, sharing a screen.
-Meanwhile, profile visitors can watch the live and post their reactions with emojis or comments.
+These broadcasts went beyond online lessons and transformed also into debates, thanks to the fact that on Instagram the user can start an with emojis or comments.
 In an effort to go beyond a single social medium, apps like StreamYard were also used to broadcast at the same time on Instagram, Youtube and other platforms.
 The results of these live broadcasts impacted a lot the educational production and research during the pandemic days in Brazil.